-Baby development and milestones: your 5-month-old
+Baby development and milestones: your 5 month old baby

 Your baby will start to roll over, crawl, and sit upright.
 Here's what else you can expect in your baby's fifth month.

 Congratulations!
-Your baby has crossed the initial four-month mark which would have kept you on your toes all the time!
-And while you must celebrate that your little one is nearing his six-month mark, be prepared for the real adventures as this is the time your 5 month old baby will start babbling, rolling over and, maybe, even start crawling.
+Your baby has crossed the four-month mark which would have kept you on your toes all the time!
+And while you must celebrate that your little one is nearing his six-month mark, be prepared for the real adventures as this is the time your 5 month old baby will start babbling, rolling over and, maybe, even start crawling!

-Most babies can start sitting upright for a longer period of time in their fifth month, however, with a little support.
+But they may need a little support.
 So throw in a cushion to support your 5 month old baby’s back as you encourage him to sit.
 Gradually, once you see that your baby is comfortable in his sitting position, you can introduce him to his high chair and help sit with the whole family during meal times.

 If your baby hasn’t started rolling over yet, chances are he will make an attempt at it in his fifth month and should be comfortably rolling over from his back to tummy.
 This means that you have to be extra careful when leaving him alone.
 We advise that it would be best for you to keep your baby on the mat when you’re busy doing your household chores to avoid any falls.

 Most 5 month old babies also start crawling and scooting if they haven’t already.
 Babies also start working up their legs, rocking during the day, holding their legs together, and basically just putting a lot of effort into moving around.

 Another key skill that your baby develops at five months is grasping.
 You’ll notice that your baby is able to grasp his toys or sippy cup properly as well as transfer objects from one hand to the other, which is a big achievement.
 Yay!

 - Make sure your rolling and crawling munchkin is never out of your sight, since at five months your baby becomes more active and might hurt himself.